-This Merchant Builder Continuing Disclosure Certificate (the "Disclosure Certificate") dated as of October 29, 2020, is executed and delivered by Stockbridge/Wilson Meany YBI Investors, LLC, a Delaware limited liability company (the "Company"), on behalf of itself and the Merchant Builders (defined herein), in connection with the execution and delivery by the City and County of San Francisco, California (the "City"), for and on behalf of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) (the "District") with respect to Improvement Area No. 1 of the District ("Improvement Area No. 1"), of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) Special Tax Bonds, Series 2020 (the "Bonds").
+This Merchant Builder Continuing Disclosure Certificate (the "Disclosure Certificate") dated as of August 12, 2021, is executed and delivered by Stockbridge/Wilson Meany YBI Investors, LLC, a Delaware limited liability company (the "Company"), on behalf of itself and the Merchant Builders (defined herein), in connection with the execution and delivery by the City and County of San Francisco, California (the "City"), for and on behalf of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) (the "District") with respect to Improvement Area No. 1 of the District ("Improvement Area No. 1"), of the City and County of San Francisco Community Facilities District No. 2016-1 (Treasure Island) Special Tax Bonds, Series 2021 (the "Bonds").

-The Bonds are being issued pursuant to a Fiscal Agent Agreement, dated as of October 1, 2020 (the "Fiscal Agent Agreement"), by and between the City, for and on behalf of the District, and Zions Bancorporation, National Association, as fiscal agent.
+The Bonds are being issued pursuant to a Fiscal Agent Agreement, dated as of October 1, 2020 as supplemented by a First Supplement to Fiscal Agent Agreement, dated as of August 1, 2021 (together, the "Fiscal Agent Agreement"), by and between the City, for and on behalf of the District, and Zions Bancorporation, National Association, as fiscal agent.
 The Bonds are payable from special taxes levied on property in Improvement Area No. 1, and the Company is the parent company of the Merchant Builders, the developers of property in Improvement Area No. 1.